 It may not be a bad idea to remind your students of all the nice parts of Halloween and to keep their good judgment about them.
 A hint to be sure they have all their work done before they go out is wise too.
 Be sure they are familiar with the Night Nole and never ride alone.
 The bus stops at all the prime locations.
 Uber will be at a premium.

 On a Lighter Note….

 FSU’s Circus, which is on our bucket list of things to experience at least once while at FSU, puts on a Halloween themed show.
-This year’s shows are on October 25 th and 26th and November 2nd and 3rd – all at 7 pm.
+This year’s shows are on October 18th, 19th, 24th and 27th.
+Student tickets are free.